Carlson, Times tussle over online harassment of journalist

 “It’s not an exaggeration to say that the harassment and smear campaign I’ve had to endure over the past year has destroyed my life,” she tweeted.
 “No one should have to go through this.
 The scope of attack has been unimaginable.
 It has taken everything from me.”

-The tweet made Carlson point her out that night on his show, which usually reaches between 3 million to 4 million viewers each weeknight.
+Carlson pointed out the tweet that night on his show, which usually reaches between 3 million to 4 million viewers each weeknight.
 He cited her as a privileged person claiming victimhood.

 “Destroyed her life?” he said.
 “Really?
 By most people’s standards Taylor Lorenz would seem to have a pretty good life, one of the best lives in the country, in fact.”